 By Diana Simeon

 Over the coming weeks, high-school seniors will get the final word on where they’ve been admitted to college, along with their financial-aid awards.
 While a college acceptance is certainly exciting, the hard work is not quite over.
 What’s next?
 It’s time for college cost comparison.
 Make sure to compare your student’s financial aid awards, so you know exactly how much that college education will cost.
-We asked David Levy, editor with Edvisors and an expert on financial aid, for his top tips on how families should compare financial aid offers to determine college cost comparison.
+We asked David Levy, editor with Edvisors and an expert on financial aid, for his top tips on how families should look at financial aid offers to determine college cost comparison.

 1. Understand what’s in a financial aid package.
 A college financial aid package will include two types of “aid,” says Levy.
 These are: